 And as I hinted at, the XT285 comes with the same amazing warranty as the XT385: lifetime frame/motor/deck, 10 year parts, and 1 year labor.

-If you’re looking for an easy to use treadmill that’s built to last, Spirit’s XT285 is a great choice (it’s also one of the most affordable model on this list).
+If you’re looking for an easy to use treadmill that’s built to last, Spirit’s XT285 is a great choice (it’s also one of the most affordable models on this list).
+See full review.

 #7 Sole F80